 All three volumes of Marc Cushman's Irwin Allen's Lost in Space: The Authorized Biography of a Classic Sci-Fi Series are now available.
 This trilogy explores the history of Lost in Space through research and interviews and includes many never seen before photographs.
 Reading through the chapters will give you a greater understanding on how television classics like this were produced.

 Marc Cushman has also written a three volume series of books researching Star Trek.

-The book is available direct from the publishers Jacobs Brown Press or on Amazon.com.
+All three volumes are available direct from the publishers Jacobs Brown Press or on Amazon.com.

 Lost (and Found) in Space by Angela Cartwright and Bill Mumy

 Lost (and Found) in Space is a stunning coffee table style book full of new photos from the production and set of Lost in Space.
 Written by Angela Cartwright (Penny Robinson) and Bill Mumy (Will Robinson), the book features many memories from both actors.
 Available in both paperback and hardback versions.